arp242/arp242.net/_posts/rimworld-mod-linux.md

 Keep this in mind if something doesn't work!
 {% endwarning %}

-The official content uses essentially the same structure as a mod except that it's in the `Data/` directory; e.g. `Data/Core/` contains the base game, `Data/Royalty` the Royalty expansion, etc. To find the weather definitions I just used:
+The official content uses the same structure as a mod except that it's in the `Data/` directory; e.g. `Data/Core/` contains the base game, `Data/Royalty` the Royalty expansion, etc. To find the weather definitions I just used:

 {:class="ft-none"}
     [~/rimworld/Data/Core]% ls (#i)**/*weather*.xml